 Resource Group

-Select the resource group to which the bandwidth plan belongs.
+Select the Resource Group to which the bandwidth plan belongs.

 Step 4: Create an inter-region connection

-On the Instances page, click the ID of the CEN instance that you want to manage.
+On the CEN Instance page, click the ID of the target CEN instance.

 Parameter